Orleans House: 18th century

 James Johnston settled at Twickenham at the end of his political career.
 Johnston had seen diplomatic service in Germany, first as King's envoy to Berlin and later working to secure the Hanoverian succession, and made frequent journeys to Hanover.
 It was said George I "often conversed with him very familiarly" and that Johnston was "a great favourite of Queen Caroline, who was much entertained with his humour and pleasantry".
 It was also said "he keeps out a very great rank, and frequently has Mr. Walpool and the greatest courtiers with him at his country house near London; and the King sometimes does him the honour to dine with him".
 The King (George I) is also recorded to have been a regular casual visitor to the house.

 Johnston was one of the first to construct a home on the Thames in Twickenham during the 18th century.
 He procured a lease (from the then under-lessee Mrs Davies) and commissioned architect John James to plan and erect a mansion – a project which spanned the following 35 years.
 The grounds were extensive, including the area now known as the Orleans House woodlands.
 Johnston created a fine garden which "included canals, an icehouse, a kitchen garden, a pleasure garden, a wilderness, a grotto and a fruit garden".

 A baroque octagonal room, designed by architect James Gibbs, was added in 1720 for entertaining George II's Queen Consort, Caroline, who regarded Johnston with great favour.

 19th century

-Louis-Phillippe, Duc d'Orléans, while in exile, lived in Johnston's house at Twickenham between 1813 and 1815 and the house was later named after him.
+Louis-Phillippe, Duke of Orléans, while in exile, lived in Johnston's house at Twickenham between 1813 and 1815 and the house was later named after him.